Sohu.com Limited Nominating Committee Charter

 - Unquestionable integrity and honesty;

-- The ability to exercise sound, mature and independent business judgment in the best interests of the stockholders as a whole;
+- The ability to exercise sound, mature and independent business judgment in the best interests of the shareholders as a whole;

 - A background and experience with fields which will complement the talents of the other Board members;